-Cannon Beach Rural Fire Protection District (CBRFPD) responds to fire, medical, search and rescue, and water rescue emergencies from Hwy 26 & 101 junction to Falcon Cove.
+Cannon Beach Rural Fire Protection District (CBRFPD) responds to fire, medical, search and rescue, and water rescue emergencies from Hwy 26 & 101 junction to Clatsop/Tillamook county line near Falcon Cove.
 Not to mention mutal aid to neighboring agencies.
-To better serve the community, volunteers living south of Cannon Beach can respond to our second station located in Arch Cape.
+To better serve the community, volunteers living south of Cannon Beach can respond to our sub-station located in Arch Cape.

 Cannon Beach is a fairly small city along the northern coast of Oregon.
 There are numerous attractions that bring in people from all around the world, making our little town a desired tourist location.
 With Ecola State Park, Oswald West State Park, the famously known Haystack Rock, and the numerous hiking trails it's hard to stay away from our sandy town.
 The population fluctuates throughout the year due to the town's "resort" orientation, causing most of the calls to come in during the summer.
 For example, every summer the city holds a Sand Castle competition, which can bring in ten to thirty thousand people, sometimes more if the event doesn't fall on the same day as Portland's Rose Festival.